venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/2_Linux_Terminal.md

 # The Terminal

 * Text-based interface
-* Directly talks to the OS
+* Speaks directly to the OS
 * Extremely powerful tool
 * Deceptively simple